 A phage is approximately 100 times smaller than a typical bacterium.

 Bacteria, which cause many infectious diseases, are ubiquitous and exist everywhere.
 They too can be detected on virtually every surface of our planet.
-While some bacteria can be beneficial, there are many varieties that are destructive and even dangerous.
+While bacteria can be beneficial, there are many varieties that are destructive and even dangerous.

 The Lysing Process